search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

 }
 ```

-To submit data (and request changes to the format), create a topic in the [SCAI Eval Data Submission forum](https://www.tira.io/c/scai/scai-eval-data-submission/12) (access granted upon registration).
-Use the upload button to upload the data as <code>jsonl</code> file ([JSON lines](https://jsonlines.org/)), where each line contains one JSON object as shown above.
+To submit data, prepare it as <code>jsonl</code> file ([JSON lines](https://jsonlines.org/)), where each line contains one JSON object as shown above.
 Use our format checker (TODO: link to online format checker) to validate your <code>jsonl</code> file.
+Then submit it via TIRA (TODO: link) using a separate upload group for each dataset you provide.
+Upload new versions of the same dataset in the same upload group.

+To request extensions to the data format or questions on the submission process, create a topic in the [SCAI Eval Data Submission forum](https://www.tira.io/c/scai/scai-eval-data-submission/12) (access granted upon registration).

 The collected dataset is freely available and its current version can be downloaded here (TODO: link to download).